 As part of the licensing requirements for nurse practitioners, states require national certifications, such as those issued by the following certification boards:

-Although the requirements vary by organization, each specialty NP certification is valid from one to five years and requires candidates to submit an application, proof of qualifying graduate education (MSN or DNP), proof of an RN license, and a passing score on a comprehensive exam.
+Although the requirements vary by organization, each specialty NP certification is valid from one to five years and requires candidates to apply, proof of qualifying graduate education (MSN or DNP), proof of an RN license, and a passing score on a comprehensive exam.

 In addition to national certification, nurse practitioners must be licensed to practice by their local state nursing board.
 Requirements vary by state but include passing a national exam, holding a current RN license, meeting education standards, and passing a background check.
 For example, in California, the requirements are: